-The current unemployment outlook for Klamath County declined from the previous year.
-The rate for 2023 was 4.9% compared to 5.3% in 2022.
-Residential and commercial construction is increasing over the prior fiscal year.
-Tax revenues are expected to increase and market value of the investment portfolio is slowly rebounding even though we are still seeing fair market value losses.
+The current unemployment outlook for Klamath County is higher than the previous year.
+The rate for 2024 is 5.4% compared to 4.9% in 2023.
+Residential and commercial construction decreased over the prior fiscal year.
+Tax revenues are expected to increase, and the market value of the investment portfolio is rebounding even though we are still seeing fair market value losses.